rrout/reditor/utils/sources/README.md

 Step 3:
     Download the sources
-        Note : this will Download and extrace sources to the Directory written in "DownloadUrlList.txt"
+        Note : this will Download and extract sources to the Directory written in "DownloadUrlList.txt"

     Usage : install.sh option < -get | -del | -install | -uninstall | -clean>